sourcery-ai/sourcery/README.md

 Ensure your code is always at the highest quality.
 Sourcery refactors your whole repo on installation and every Pull Request thereafter.

 Up and running in 1 minute.
-Just follow this [GitHub link](https://github.com/apps/sourcery-ai/installations/new) and select your repos.
+Just follow this [link](https://github.com/apps/sourcery-ai/installations/new) and select your repos.

 Or for a quick demo, ⭐ this repo, and Sourcery will refactor your most starred public python repo and send you a pull request.